 Maximum number of GIL Express requests: 50

-All of the items that have been requested, that are in transit to any selected Pick-up Library, that are on Hold, that are checked out, all fines and fees and all outstanding blocks can be viewed on the patron's "My Account" screen.
-This is the only place where the entire list of GIL Express transactions may be viewed.
+All of the items that have been requested, that are on Hold, that are checked out, all fines and fees,s and all outstanding blocks can be viewed on the patron's "My [Library] Account" screen.
+This is the only place where GIL Express transactions may be viewed by patrons.

 The patron's "My Account" is the only place that all of the information displays together.
-An individual library can only see the information that pertains to that library.
-Information relevant to a particular library is available to the library through the GIL Circulation client.
+Library staff at the Owning Library can only see the transnational information that pertains to that particular library in Alma.

 Books (monographs) from the general circulating collection of each institution will be available for GIL Express circulation.
 Additional material may be designated for GIL Express circulation by individual institutions.
-All items sent through for GIL Express borrowing must be barcoded.
-“Monographs from the general circulating collections” are defined as books that circulate under normal loan rules to a library’s patrons.
-Multi-volume monographic sets can circulate if an item record represents each volume.
-Individual institutions are encouraged to circulate additional types of material.
+All items sent through GIL Express borrowing must be barcoded.
+“Physical books (monographs) from the general circulating collection” are defined as books that circulate under normal loan rules to a library’s patrons.

-The Holding Library may always decide if a particular item or group of items is unsuitable for loan.
-When an item or group of items is withheld from GIL Express the item type should be changed to ensure that it is no longer available.
+The Holding Library can always decide if a particular item or group of items is unsuitable for loan.
+When an item or group of items is withheld from GIL Express, the item type should be changed to ensure that it is no longer available.

 The statewide loan period for GIL Express is 28 days.
 The GIL Express loan period is uniform at all USG institutions for all patron groups who borrow through GIL Express.

-When a GIL Express patron requests an item that is sent by his own library but is picked up at a different site, the transaction is not a true GIL Express transaction.
-Even though the request looks like a GIL Express request and acts like a GIL Express request, the fact is that when the Pick-up Library drops out of the equation (as is the case in all GIL Express transactions) and the transaction is between Holding Library and its own student.
-Therefore, the loan period is what it would be if the patron were on his own campus.
+When patrons request items from their Home Libraries to be picked up at a different site, the loan is not a GIL Express transaction.
+When the Pick-up Library drops out of the equation, the loan/charge is between the Holding/Home Library and its own student and it is not a GIL Express transaction.
+Therefore, the loan period is what it would be for patrons on their own campus.
 One aspect of this feature is that it provides the same services for distance learners as for residential or commuter students.

-Staff overrides are never allowed when dealing with other libraries' materials or patrons when the override concerns a delinquency.
-Until other options can be found, and according to local policy, overrides may be acceptable when dealing with material on Course Reserve.
+Staff overrides are never allowed when dealing with other libraries' materials or patrons when the override concerns a delinquency

 Materials borrowed through GIL Express are not eligible to be placed on Course Reserves, used in an exhibit, or loaned through ILL.

-A remote GIL Express request can only be placed through the Universal Catalog.
-The GIL Express request form is only available through the Universal Catalog.
+A GIL Express request can only be placed through the GIL-Find catalog.

 An eligible item may be requested through the GIL Express process regardless of whether the patron’s Home Library owns the item.
-In order to serve the distance learners throughout the state, it is necessary to allow any eligible item to be requested by a GIL Express patron without restrictions on the location of the item.
-However, the Holding Library, the Home Library, and the Pick-up library cannot be the same.
+An eligible item can be requested by a GIL Express patron without restrictions on the location of the item.

 A GIL Express item may be returned to any University System of Georgia library.
-The item will be discharged from the patron’s name and will no longer be the patron’s responsibility.
+The item will be removed from the patron’s account and will no longer be the patron’s responsibility.
 The library where the item is returned is called the Visited Library.

-When the book is 28 days overdue (and becomes "Lost - system applied") the patron should be billed for the book.
-The bill must include an address to mail a remittance and a telephone number for the patron to call if she/he has questions.
+When an overdue book’s status changes to Lost, the patron should be billed for the book.
+The bill must include an address for mailing payment and a telephone number for the patron to call with any questions.
+If a patron loses a GIL Express book, the patron must contact the Holding/Owning Library directly to pay for the book.

-Accepting a replacement copy for a lost book is at the discretion of the Owning/Holding Library.
-The patron must make arrangements with an authorized person at the Owning Library.
-The Processing fee is still owed to the Owning Library.
+Accepting a replacement copy for a lost book is at the discretion of the Holding/Owning Library.
+The patron must make arrangements with an authorized person at the Holding/Owning Library.
+The Processing fee is still owed to the Holding/Owning Library

-If it can be determined that a UB patron was the source of damage to a GIL Express item, the Owning/Holding Library will make the decision as to the type and extent of the damage and will assess the patron for the charge for the repair or replacement of the item.
-The determination to include the processing fee when billing a patron for a damaged item depends on the amount of damage and the local policy of the Owning/Holding Library.
+If it can be determined that a GIL Express patron was the source of damage to a GIL Express item, the Holding/Owning Library will make the decision as to the type and extent of the damage and will charge the patron for repair or replacement of the item.
+The determination to include the processing fee when billing a patron for a damaged item depends on the amount of damage and the local policy of the Owning/Holding Library

 STAT Courier will pay up to $100 for materials damaged in transit.
 If an item is damaged, you may file a claim with STAT Courier using the claim form located on the GIL Express web site.